← All guides·Test Preparation·6 min read

 Quick answer

-To prepare for the NFA tests, practise all three timed simulations (Working with Numbers, Understanding Information, Situational Awareness) under exam conditions, review every answer in detail, and build your pace over two to four weeks of structured preparation.
+To prepare for the NFA tests, practice all three timed simulations (Working with Numbers, Understanding Information, Situational Awareness) under exam conditions, review every answer in detail, and build your pace over two to four weeks of structured preparation.

 The National Firefighter Ability (NFA) tests are the primary written filter in UK firefighter recruitment.
 Over 75% of applicants fail to progress past this stage — often not because they lack the ability, but because they go in unprepared for the format and time pressure.
 These tips cover the most important things to know before your tests.